GSA/ficam-management/pages/introduction2.md

 ### Where can I find additional content?

 The FICAM Architecture provides a high-level overview of identity management and a description of the services that deliver identity management capabilities.
-We recommend that you visit the <a href="https://arch.idmanagement.gov/" target="_blank"> FICAM Architecture</a> site to gain a basic understanding of identity management and how its role in broader federal Identity, Credential, and Access Management (ICAM).
+We recommend that you visit the <a href="https://arch.idmanagement.gov/" target="_blank"> FICAM Architecture</a> site to gain a basic understanding of identity management and its role in broader federal Identity, Credential, and Access Management (ICAM).

 ### How can I contribute to this playbook?